theofil/SimpleROOT/README.md

 # SimpleROOT

-This is a very simple MiniAOD analyzer producing a flat ROOT TTree for the edgeZ analysis.
+This is a very simple MiniAOD analyzer producing a flat ROOT TTree for physics analysis, of leptons, photons, jets and MET.

-How to install this at CERN:
+<b> How to install this at CERN:  </b>

 ssh username@lxplus.cern.ch
 cd YourFavoriteDir